MEETINGS

 Everyone is welcome, Nature Miramichi member or not.

-APRIL 7: Deana and Peter Gadd (in-person) – iNaturalist
+MAY 5: Deana and Peter Gadd (in-person) – iNaturalist

 iNaturalist helps you identify the plants and animals around you while generating data for science and conservation.
 Get connected with a community of scientists and naturalists who can help you learn more about nature!
 What’s more, by recording and sharing your observations, you’ll create research-quality data for scientists working to better understand and protect nature.